apigee/streetcarts-tutorial/streetcarts/README.md

 #### About the scripts

+Unless indicated otherwise, the scripts are in `smartcarts/proxies/src/gateway/bin`.

-The main script `main.sh` provisions products, developer apps, and a developer to your Edge organization.
+* `main.sh` provisions products, developer apps, and a developer to your Edge organization.
 You should only need to do this once, and after that, only if you edit any of these entity files.
+* `setenv.sh` where you put your Edge account info used by other scripts.
-The script also prompts you to run the `invoke.sh` script, which tests your APIs.
+* `invoke.sh` CURRENTLY BROKEN tests your APIs.
 You can always run `invoke.sh` by calling it directly.
 As you develop your APIs, you'll call `invoke.sh` many many times.

-The `invoke.sh` script makes a bunch of API calls to streetcarts.
-Please try to keep the file up to date as you add proxy flows.
-That is, if you add a proxy flow (e.g., add an item to a cart), then add a call to the API in `invoke.sh`.
+* `streetcarts-build.sh` runs the Maven sync/deploy operations.
+Covered in another [README](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/proxies/src/gateway).
+This one is in `smartcarts/proxies/src/gateway`.

 #### Set up and provision